9scorp4/labrri_ocpm_systemic_racism/README.md

 ## Usage

+This repository is composed of seven pipelines, which are:

 - 'update_database.py' pipeline: Populate database using fetched data.
 - 'general_analysis.ipynb' pipeline: Perform a general data analysis.
 - 'word_frequency.ipynb' pipeline: Analyze by word frequency.
 - 'language_distribution.ipynb' pipeline: Analyze by language distribution.
 - 'knowledge_type.ipynb' pipeline: Analyze by knowledge types.
 - 'topic_analysis.ipynb' pipeline: Tokenize text by language and compared analysis by topics.
-- 'sentiment_analysis.ipynb' pipeline: Analyze by sentiment degree
+- 'sentiment_analysis.ipynb' pipeline: Analyze by sentiment level.

+Please read the [pipeline blueprints](documentation/pipelines.md) for more details on how to use each pipeline.

 ## Contributing